mit-han-lab/sparserefine/README.md

 ### Training

 The configuration files for various models can be found in the *configs/experiment* folder.
 To run a specific model, simply change the experiment option for each run.
+To run without docker, simply remove the "./run.sh" from the following command.
 For instance, to execute the HRNet model, use the following command:

 ```
 ./run.sh python scripts/train.py +experiment=cityscapes_hrnet48